Shaaali/identity-apps/docs/guides/users/manage-collaborators.md

 ## Delete an administrator

-An administrator account can be deleted by administrator.
+An administrator account can be deleted by administrators.
 Once an account is deleted, the action is irreversible.

 To delete an administrator account:
 1. On the Asgardeo console, click **Manage > Administrators**.